ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

 What sort of updates
 --------------------

-There are 3 levels of supported drivers: Long lived branch: This series is to provide critical or low risk fixes and other minor updates for non-legacy hardware without exposing any new functionalities.
+There are 3 levels of supported drivers:

+-  **Long lived branch**: This series is to provide critical or low risk fixes and other minor updates for non-legacy hardware without exposing any new functionalities.
 These releases are intended for users of non-legacy GPUs who don't necessarily need the latest and greatest features.
 Support for new GPUs can be backported to this series.
-Short lived branch: As opposed to the long lived branch, this series provides introduces new features.
-Legacy
+-  **Short lived branch**: As opposed to the long lived branch, this series provides introduces new features.

-drivers: Legacy GPUs are older-generation nVidia GPUs which are no longer supported in the regular nVidia Unified UNIX Graphics Driver.
+Legacy drivers: Legacy GPUs are older-generation nVidia GPUs which are no longer supported in the regular nVidia Unified UNIX Graphics Driver.
 Instead, these GPUs will continue to be supported through special "Legacy GPU" drivers that will be updated periodically to add support for new versions of Linux system components (e.g., new Linux kernels,